DegreeCalc

 • • Pharmacy and dental school graduates carry the most debt: $310,330 and $292,169 respectively (NCES data)

-• • Student debt holders are 27% less likely to own a home and may delay retirement savings by a median of 2.7 percentage points in 401(k) contributions
+• • Student debt holders are less likely to own a home and often reduce retirement contributions while payments are active

 Student loan debt has become one of the defining financial challenges for American families.
 The numbers are large and abstract until they land in your mailbox as a monthly payment.
-This guide translates the national statistics into practical context — breaking down average debt by state, degree type, and major — so you can make informed decisions about borrowing before you sign a promissory note.
+This refreshed guide translates the latest national statistics into practical context — breaking down average debt by state, degree type, and major — so you can make informed decisions about borrowing, repayment plans, and whether a degree's return justifies the debt.

 Total U.S. student loan debt has grown dramatically over the past two decades.
-Federal loans represent 90.9% of the total at $1.693 trillion (Federal Student Aid data), while private loans account for approximately $140.38 billion, or 9.1% of total debt.
-This growth reflects three converging trends: rising college tuition outpacing inflation for 30 consecutive years, declining state funding for public universities, and the expansion of graduate and professional education.
+The Federal Reserve's May 2026 G.19 release reports $1.866 trillion in student loans as of March 2026.
+Federal Student Aid reports about $1.7 trillion in the federal portfolio across 42.8 million recipients as of the December 2025 data update, meaning federal loans still represent the overwhelming majority of outstanding education debt.
+This growth reflects three converging trends: rising college tuition outpacing inflation over the long run, declining state funding pressure on public universities, and the expansion of graduate and professional education.

-The average federal student loan debt per borrower reached $39,375 as of Q3 2025, according to Federal Student Aid data — a 3.23% increase from 2024.
-When private loans are included, the average rises to approximately $43,333.
-However, these averages are skewed upward by graduate and professional degree borrowers who carry very high balances.
-The median outstanding balance, as reported in the Federal Reserve's 2024 Survey of Household Economics and Decisionmaking (SHED), is $20,000–$24,999 — meaning half of all borrowers owe less than that amount.
+The average federal student loan debt per recipient is about $39,700, calculated from Federal Student Aid's federal portfolio and 42.8 million recipients.
+However, averages are skewed upward by graduate and professional degree borrowers who carry very high balances.
+The median outstanding balance, as reported in the Federal Reserve's Survey of Household Economics and Decisionmaking (SHED), is $20,000–$24,999 — meaning half of borrowers owe less than that range.

 Use our student loan calculator to see exactly what your specific balance will cost you in monthly payments and total interest across different repayment plans.